Levi

 1. In the past decade I have led one of the largest political science methods education centers that, during this time, was responsible for the training of around 10,000 participants.
 In 2021 I (co-)founded MethodsNET to advance pluralistic social science methods.
 I lead the development of the MethodsNET YouTube Channel.

 2. I am committed to producing publicly available data which lead to my participation in the European Election Study (mainly 2009), Comparative Study of Election Systems (contributing Hungary 2018 & Tunisia 2019), European Social Survey Wave 10 Democracy & COVID Questionnaire Design Teams.
-I also extended the Global Populism Database w/ US Governors data & lead the revival of the Hungarian Twin Registry and its extension into a population based research resource.
+I also extended the Global Populism Database w/ US Governors data & led the revival of the Hungarian Twin Registry and its extension into a population based research resource.

 Workshops